Mallicko/FinHack-2025/README.md

 ##  ML Model/AI Performance

 - **XGBoost** significantly outperformed standard econometric Linear Regression, with R^2 of .7 to .55 respectively identifying the aforementioned 4 main predictiction variables.
-- **AI Health Advisor** using loaded in results from the ML model is finetuned to give advice specific to user inputs
+- **AI Health Advisor** using loaded-in results from the ML model is fine-tuned to give advice specific to user inputs

 ##  File Structure